 You can buy oliebollen in supermarkets, at the Hema, in bakeries and mobile stalls.

-The AD (Algemeen Dagblad, a Dutch newspaper) tests every year bakeries and oliebollen mobile stalls.
-Here you can find the tested stands in your place.
+The AD (Algemeen Dagblad, a Dutch newspaper) used to tests every year bakeries and oliebollen mobile stalls.
+In 2018 the AD stopped with the publication of this eagerly wanted list.
+Nowadays you can find some tested stands in your place here.
+Gebakkraam De Keijzer on Beatrixplein Haarlem is the winner for the best oliebollen in the whole province Noord-Holland.

 Of course you can also bake oliebollen yourself.
 I would like to share a recipe of SBS with you.
 So here it goes: